telefonicaid/fiware-orion/doc/manuals/admin/logs.md

 You can enable log summary traces with the `-logSummary` [CLI parameter](cli.md) which value is the summary reporting period in seconds.
 For example `-logSummary 5` involves that summary traces will be print each 5 seconds.

-Four traces are printed each time, as follows (lines has been abreviated omitting some fields, for the sake of clarity):
+Four traces are printed each time, as follows (the lines have been abbreviated, omitting some fields, for the sake of clarity):

 ```
 time=... | lvl=SUMMARY | ...
 Transactions: 2345 (new: 45)